 Our counsellors attend regular professional supervision and are members of and work within the ethical framework and guidelines set out by the British Association for Counselling and Psychotherapy (BACP).

-David has Cerebral Visual Impairment (CVI) and is formally a client of Blatchington Court Trust.
+David has Cerebral Visual Impairment (CVI) and is formerly a client of Blatchington Court Trust.
 In 2000, David graduated from Chichester University with a BA honours degree in Humanistic Counselling and soon after founded our counselling service.
 Since then David has provided counselling and advocacy support to hundreds of our clients and their families.

 A counselling agreement outlines the expectations, boundaries and limitations of our counselling service and is discussed between you and the counsellor prior to your first session.
 Children who are under the age of 16 require a parent or guardian to read and sign the agreement on their behalf.
 Please use the links below to download a copy of our counselling agreement.